Breakaway specialist: Details

-Examples of such racers include Thomas De Gendt, Jens Voigt, Thomas Voeckler, Alessandro De Marchi, Tony Martin, Sylvain Chavanel, Sandy Casar, Pierrick Fédrigo, Luis León Sánchez, Jérémy Roy, Steve Cummings, Lilian Calmejane, Jacky Durand, and Franck Bonnamour.
+Examples of such racers include Thomas De Gendt, Jens Voigt, Thomas Voeckler, Alessandro De Marchi, Tony Martin, Sylvain Chavanel, Sandy Casar, Pierrick Fédrigo, Luis León Sánchez, Jérémy Roy, Steve Cummings, Lilian Calmejane, Jacky Durand, and Ben Healy.

 Cyclists who regularly participate in breaks are typically neither particularly fast climbers nor sprinters, and getting in a break offers their best chance of winning the stage or race.

 While many riders will occasionally take part in breaks, the most prominent breakaway specialists are known for the frequency of their attempts, the long distances they cover in small groups or even alone, and for the (relatively rare) wins which can gain them great prestige in the peloton and with fans.
 Voigt, however, claims that nine times out of ten breakaways fail.

 Robert Chapatte, a French ex-professional cyclist turned TV commentator, calculated that a speeding peloton takes 10 km to gain back one minute on a breakaway, though with advances in bike technology and rider fitness it’s now more like 90 seconds.
 This has since become known as Chapatte's Law.

 Chapatte held that the minute was precise.
 Anything less and the break would fail, as when Rolf Sørensen was caught a few hundred metres before the line when he held 56 seconds rather than a minute on the Gap stage of the Tour de France in 1996.
 Chapatte insisted too that a lone rider with a minute's lead had more chance than a group with a larger lead.
 While a lone rider would ride hard to the end, a group will ease up to gather breath for the sprint and to watch each other for surprise attacks.
 The law has suffered in modern times by committed chases organised by teams to get their sprinters to the front.